KIshiharaHCI/Cyberzul/web/DailyLog.md

 - spagetti code.
 Instead of having one person who is responsible for his classes, we have many people writing multiple methods in every class.
 That way, we have redundant methods, that almost do the same.
 We also have methods that are not used in the way that they were intended to use.
+This makes the work tedious and slow.